 1. Migration Strategy

-A cloud computing strategy must begin with a thorough assessment, research, analysis, and collaboration with all the departments to determine which applications and workloads can streamline business operations and enhance office productivity.
-A solid migration strategy defines the current state and further establish the benefits of cloud computing to not only reduce costs but also deliver meaningful business value.
+A Cloud computing migration strategy must begin with a thorough assessment, research, analysis, and collaboration with all the departments to determine which applications and workloads can streamline business operations and enhance office productivity.
+A solid migration strategy defines the current state and further establishes the benefits of migration to Cloud computing to not only reduce costs but also deliver meaningful business value.

 2. Cloud Readiness Assessment